JabedH/GYM-WORLD/README.md

 ### About this siite.

-* this is a gym tring related site.
+* This is a gym tring related site.
-* this site only for independendet person.
+* This site only for independendet person.
-* in this site hase a footer and header
+* In this site hase a footer and header
-* this site also added service which is anyone can bye easily.
+* This site also added service which is anyone can bye easily.
-* i ahve addded login and logout button.
+* I ahve addded login and logout button.
-* i have shown picture and reviews section.
+* I have shown picture and reviews section.
-* top of the i ahve use carosul for sliding image which is look like intaresting.
+* Top of the i ahve use carosul for sliding image which is look like intaresting.

 ### About technology.
 * Html